azoth-lang/azoth.language.design/self-antetype.md

 ### Comparable

-While it is somewhat reasonable to imagine checking any to `Equatable`s for equality, it is not the case that any two `Comparable`s can be compared.
+While it is somewhat reasonable to imagine checking any two `Equatable`s for equality, it is not the case that any two `Comparable`s can be compared.
 Instead, `Comparable` must establish a domain within which items can be compared to each other.
 I am surprised that the Scala `Ordered` trait doesn't talk about using `canEqual` or something similar to check whether to values can be compared.